 British Glass says glass is less than 5% of packaging placed on the UK market by volume, yet could bear around 30% of total pEPR costs.8 Five percent of the problem.
 Thirty percent of the bill.

-Encirc, a major UK glass container manufacturer, announced restructuring in December 2025 — eight months after EPR fees went live.
-Their statement was explicit: "The packaging tax known as 'Extended Producer Responsibility', the influx of unsustainable low-cost imports and high energy costs are key factors contributing to this."9 Encirc produces approximately 40% of Britain's wine, beer, and spirits containers.
+Encirc, one of the UK's major glass bottlers, announced restructuring in December 2025 -- eight months after EPR fees went live.
+Their statement was explicit: "The packaging tax known as 'Extended Producer Responsibility', the influx of unsustainable low-cost imports and high energy costs are key factors contributing to this."9 Encirc fills approximately 40% of the UK's wine, beer, and spirits containers.
 They employ nearly 2,000 people.

 If the policy continues unchanged, Britain may solve its glass recycling problem by eliminating the glass.